 Independent travelers with experience in backpacking are familiar with using topographic maps and GPS.
 They prefer to make their own accommodations, carry their own food or seek out local meals, and use public transportation when necessary (detailed information can be found on Region Pages).
 They are eager to learn some Arabic phrases to communicate with locals and get around.

 Still others prefer the convenience of traveling with an organized tour.
 Such travelers should either sign up for an advertised trip along a particular section of the trail, or organize their own group tour through a local tour operator.
-A local tour operator makes all the reservations for lodging, hires guides, and arranges for luggage transfer and any other needed services.
+A local tour operator makes all the reservations for lodging, hires guides, and arranges for luggage transfer along with any other needed services.

 WEEKEND HIKES IDEAS

 We would like to invite you to join at any stage of the trail and for as long as you would like.
-If you would like to spent your weekends hiking on Masar Ibrahim, check the following options:
+If you would like to spend your weekends hiking on Masar Ibrahim, check the following options:

 WEEKEND HIKE 1: Rummana to Arraba